 We are all shaped by places and we all shape places.
 This course looks at the broader social processes that shape place and environments, as well as examining how places and environments shape human lives.
 The course is made up of modules that explore place (from Indigenous and Western perspectives), economies and place (including global economies and local economies), politics and place (including global politics of nation states, as well as urban and intimate territorial politics), population and place (including health and inequalities in populations) and planning and place (including bicultural planning processes in Aotearoa New Zealand).
 The course operates with an ethic of care and hospitality, meeting students where they are and providing the resources needed to get to the next step in learning.

-Upon successful completion of this course, you should be able to:1.
-Describe how places emerge from the intersection of social, economic, political, cultural and environmental processes.2.
-Explain how places shape human lives, and how humans interact with and shape place.3.
-Employ a range of qualitative and quantitative research techniques to investigate places and the processes which constitute them.4.
-Employ a range of geographical concepts and theories to explain the production of places.
+Throughout the course, we expect you to take a proactive approach to your learning, by attending and engaging thoughtfully with the lectures, laboratories and assignment work.
+Upon successful completion of this course, you should be able to 1) describe how places emerge from the intersection of social, economic, political, cultural and environmental processes; 2) explain how places and environments shape human lives, and how humans interact with and shape place and environments; 3) employ a range of qualitative and quantitative research techniques to investigate places and the processes which constitute them; and 4) employ a range of geographical concepts and theories to explain the production of places.

 This course will provide students with an opportunity to develop the Graduate Attributes specified below: